Beyond the Leaves: What is Kratom?

 Kratom has become a hot topic lately, sparking quite a debate due to its potential side effects and safety concerns.
 While some people turn to Kratom for its stimulating effects, it’s crucial to be aware of the possible downsides.
 Users have reported experiencing issues like aggression, anxiety, nausea, and vomiting.

-In more serious cases, healthcare professionals have observed a range of adverse effects, including seizures, psychiatric issues, cardiovascular problems, gastrointestinal distress, respiratory complications, and, in rare instances, even death.
+In more serious cases, healthcare professionals have observed a range of adverse effects, including seizures, psychiatric issues, cardiovascular problems, gastrointestinal distress, respiratory complications, and even death.

 The U.S. Drug Enforcement Administration (DEA) considers Kratom a drug of concern.
 Between 2014 and 2019, poison control centers in the U.S. received over 3,400 reports related to kratom use.
 The Substance Abuse and Mental Health Services Administration estimates 1.7 million Americans aged 12 and older used Kratom in 2021.